unconed/mathbox/docs/shaders.md

       }
     </script>

 This samples both arrays and combines it with the third (implied) source.
 The order of the function definitions is matched with the array, their names are ignored.

-Note that external sources always have the signature `vec4 function(vec4)`, unlike implied sources, which depend on use (see below).
+The callback signature depends on both indices and channels, mapping to float/vec2/vec3/vec4.
+Indices specifies the type of the argument, channels the return type.
+The example above is the default `{indices: 4, channels: 4}`:

 ## Resample